-Saint Paul's classic commentary on this is found in 1 Corinthians 1:
+Saint Paul's classic commentary on this is found in 1 Corinthians 1:18-25:

-18 For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.
-19 For it is written:
+For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.
+For it is written:

-"I will destroy the wisdom of the wise; the intelligence of the intelligent I will frustrate."
+"I will destroy the wisdom of the wise;

+the intelligence of the intelligent I will frustrate."

-- 20Where is the wise man?
+Where is the wise man?
 Where is the scribe?
 Where is the philosopher of this age?
 Has not God made foolish the wisdom of the world?
-21For since in the wisdom of God the world through its wisdom did not know Him, God was pleased through the foolishness of what was preached to save those who believe. - 22Jews demand signs and Greeks search for wisdom, 23but we preach Christ crucified, a stumbling block to Jews and foolishness to Gentiles, 24but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God. - 25For the foolishness of God is wiser than man's wisdom, and the weakness of God is stronger than man's strength.
+For since in the wisdom of God the world through its wisdom did not know Him, God was pleased through the foolishness of what was preached to save those who believe.

+Jews demand signs and Greeks search for wisdom, but we preach Christ crucified, a stumbling block to Jews and foolishness to Gentiles, but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.
+For the foolishness of God is wiser than man's wisdom, and the weakness of God is stronger than man's strength.

-So of course: Christian pacifism has never made sense, has ever been foolishness-in worldly context.
-But in the utterly counter-intuitive rationality of Kingdom Come, Illich would say that
+So of course: Christian pacifism has never made sense, has ever been foolishness-in "realpolitik" context.
+But in the utterly counter-intuitive rationality of Kingdom Come, Illich would say that:

 This foolishness is inherent in the gospel, when seen from a "worldly" point of view, and this becomes significant when "faith is made subject to the power of this world."
 Foolishness acts outside self-interest, obeys a promise without guarantee, risks everything on the word of another.
-(Ivan Illich: An Intellectual Journey (Ivan Illich: 21st-Century Perspectives), Penn State University Press, p.
-359.)

 So we see through a glass darkly.
 But let's at minimum not hide, rather wrestle with, New Testament texts and themes that are there, and not go seek ethical guidance from the state, arguably supreme manifestation of the very inversion of the foolhardy Kingdom of God . . .
-For Jesus came preaching the foolishness of the Kingdom-not the wisdom of the state.
-10
+For Jesus came preaching the foolishness of the Kingdom-not the wisdom of the state.38